ExDev85/ProPharmacyManagerW/README.md

 # ProPharmacyManager
-Application has two version so far Normal one (not suporrted anymore) and the W one (W stand for WPF)
-For more information about the ProPharmacyManager Application, please see http://shababco.blogspot.com/
+Application has three version so far Normal one (not supported anymore) and the W one (W stand for WPF) also WL (L stand for lite) that uses SQLite For more information about the ProPharmacyManager Application, please see http://shababco.blogspot.com/